wintrover/CVFactory/README.md

 </div>

 ## 📖 Overview
 CVFactory is an automated resume and cover letter generation system for job seekers.
 It creates personalized cover letters based on job postings and applicant information using AI.
+The system analyzes job descriptions and company information to highlight relevant skills and experiences in the generated documents.

 ## 🌐 Live Demo

 You can see the live application in action at **[cvfactory.dev](https://cvfactory.dev)**

-Experience the full functionality of CVFactory and generate your own personalized cover letters and resumes!
+Experience the full functionality of CVFactory and generate your own personalized cover letters and resumes in minutes!

 ## ✨ Key Features